-For the SAT Registration Bulletin or questions, call ETS at 888-225-5427 (general number) or 609-771-7600 (bulletin request), or visit the College Board website at www.collegeboard.com.
+For the SAT Registration Bulletin or questions, visit the College Board website at www.collegeboard.com.

-Green, Sharon Weiner, et al. How to Prepare for the SAT I. 21st rev. ed.
-Hauppauge, N.Y.: Barron's Educational Series, 2001.
+Green, Sharon Weiner, et al. Barron's How to Prepare for the SAT I. Hauppauge, N.Y.: Barron's Educational Series.

 The Barron's SAT series is Susan's favorite.
 It's complete, affordable, and scores on the practice tests are generally close reflections of the real thing.
+The books are revised yearly; the most recent versions can be ordered online or found in the reference section of your local bookstore.
 Barron's also offers an SAT II preparation series with one title for almost every high-school subject.
 These are valuable for students who are planning to take an SAT subject exam.

 Princeton Review Staff.
 Cracking the SAT with CD-ROM.
-Princeton, N.J.: Princeton Review, 2004.
+Princeton, N.J.: Princeton Review.